HimoriK/book/src/ch04-01-what-is-ownership.md

 of the data has been moved to another variable.

 While this works, taking ownership and then returning ownership with every function is a bit tedious.
-What if we want to let a function use a value but not take ownership?
-It’s quite annoying that anything we pass in also needs to be passed back if we want to use it again, in addition to any data resulting from the body of the function that we might want to return as well.

-Rust does let us return multiple values using a tuple, as shown in Listing 4-5.
+Rust let's us return multiple values using a tuple, as shown in Listing 4-5.

 <span class="filename">Filename: src/main.rs</span>